The simplest side dish that goes with literally everything

 Notes

-• To Prep-Ahead: Cut the broccoli into florets up to 1 to 2 days ahead of time.
+• Prep-ahead: Cut the broccoli into florets up to 1 to 2 days ahead of time and store in an airtight container in the fridge.

-• To Store: Keep leftovers in an airtight container in the fridge for up to 3 to 4 days.
+• Storage: Keep leftover steamed broccoli in an airtight container in the fridge for up to 3 to 4 days.

-• To Freeze: Flash freeze broccoli in a single layer on a baking sheet for a couple of hours before transferring to a Ziploc bag.
+• Freezing: Flash freeze in a single layer on a baking sheet for a couple of hours, then transfer to a freezer bag.
 Store in the freezer for up to 6 to 8 months.

-• To Reheat: Warm the broccoli back up in a microwave-safe bowl in 30 second intervals.
+• Reheating: Warm the broccoli in a microwave-safe bowl in 30-second intervals until heated through.

 Nutrition